shravan-padakanti/scala-docs-wiki/DataFrames-(1).md

 import org.apache.spark.sql.types._
 ```

-## DataFrames Operations Are MOre Structured
+## DataFrames Operations Are More Structured

-When introduced, the DataFrames APU introduced a no.of relational operations.
+When introduced, the DataFrames API introduced a no. of relational operations.

-The main difeference between the RDD API and the DataFrames API was that DataFrame APIs accept Spark SQL expressions, instead of arbitrary user-defined function literals like we were used to on RDDs.
+The main difference between the RDD-API and the DataFrames-API was that DataFrame APIs accept Spark SQL expressions, instead of arbitrary user-defined function literals like we were used to on RDDs.
 This allows the optimized to understand the the computation represents, and for example with filter, it can often be used to skip reading unnecessary records.

 ## DataFrames API